Osteopath near Eastwood

 The Osteopathy Difference:

 Unlike the conventional approach to medicine, which often emphasises the use of pharmaceuticals to mask symptoms, osteopaths will take the time to establish a clear understanding of why your condition or concerns developed in the first place.
 After identifying the underlying cause of your concerns your osteopath will put into place a series of steps that will attempt to resolve the problem.

-Both our Osteopaths at Ryde Natural Health Clinic – Kevin and Kuan have undertaken 5 years of tertiary education.
+Both our Osteopaths at Ryde Natural Health Clinic – Kevin, Dan, Kris and Patricia have undertaken 5 years of tertiary education.
 This includes a 3 year Bachelor of Applied Science- Osteopathy, followed by a 2 year Masters of Osteopathy.

 Consultation Fees for Osteopaths near Eastwood.